 - Bourbon or Whiskey

-Leftover brisket can be a little hard to use up when you get past the thin-sliced buttery melt in your mouth layers.
+Leftover brisket can be a little hard to use up when you get past the thin-sliced buttery melt-in-your-mouth layers.
 So, chopping it up and tossing it into other dishes stretches the dollar and makes the most of it all.
 The fat in brisket renders well in beans and adds another layer of flavor to this dish.

 Don’t have a smoker but still want to make amazing baked beans?
 Yep, you can make these in a slow cooker.
 You won’t get the same flavor, but if you are using smoked brisket, then the beans will infuse with the hint of smoke from the meat as they simmer away in the slow cooker for around 6 hours on low.

-If you are not going to actually use a smoker to smoke brisket for ten hours ahead of time just to make brisket bbq beans, then there are other ways to get the smokiness in there.
+If you are not going to actually use a smoker to smoke a brisket for ten hours ahead of time just to make brisket bbq beans, then there are other ways to get the smokiness in there.
 If you are making these with a slow cooker like a crock pot, then you can always add a bit of smoke flavoring.

 You can also add smoke and a bit of heat with some smoked peppers like smoked anchos.
 They add a bit of heat, but not too much.

-Twice Smoked Brisket BBQ Beans
+Brisket BBQ Beans

 Recommended Equipment